It’s Time To Treat Homework Like Any Other Lesson

 This is what potentially happens every time teachers set homework for their students.
 Whether homework should or shouldn’t be given is up to individual schools, but most secondary schools very much do.
 The amount of time a student can dedicate to homework is not infinite.
 It is limited.
 So assigning too much on a night is like giving too much work in a lesson.
 It’s unproductive, and just flat out poor teaching.

 So why does it happen?
+There are so many alternatives to homework.
 No teacher in his/her right mind would allow such a scenario to exist surely?
 Of course not, but it does because teachers don’t have the information to prevent it from happening.
 They don’t know how much work their students have already been given as they enter the classroom.